michuW93/microsoft_azure_fundamentals/README.md

 you can deploy automatically by CI/CD pipelines.
 Azure has Azure Resources Manager Templates written in JSON, where you defines infrastructure and configuration for Azure resources.
 Significant point: it's declarative syntax.
 Example:
 ![alt text](https://github.com/michuW93/microsoft_azure_fundamentals-AZ-900-/blob/master/azure_resource_manager_template.png?raw=true)

+You can save such template into library and then you can find it in `Templates`.